 While her relations are suitably affluent, Raven and Christie find their financial circumstances are tenuous at best.
 A greedy land manager’s mishandling of their estate has left them destitute.
 Raven enters Society, going to balls while escorted by her adoring cousin Wesley, who is gaga over her.
 At a masquerade, she meets the Duke of Dorchester, Eric Draquewall, our hero, who is predictably cold and arrogant.
 The duke glares at Raven and then insults her, but to his shock, her response is to laugh in his face, causing the duke to vow that he’ll teach the haughty chit a lesson!

-The handsome Duke of Dorchester, jealous of Raven’s close relationship with her cousin, hires an investigator to find out if they’re secret lovers.
-On page 60, what he finds is information that proves Raven behind the jewel-napping antics.
-He could reveal her secret, but as Eric is attracted to her (what do you think that glaring and insulting was all about?
+Jealous of Raven’s close relationship with her cousin, the handsome Duke of Dorchester hires an investigator to find out if they’re secret lovers.
+On page 60, he finds information that proves Raven is behind the jewel-napping antics.
+Dorchester could reveal her secret.
+However, as Eric is attracted to Raven (What do you think that glaring and insulting was all about?
 That’s how these old-school romance heroes showed how much they liked a girl!), he decides to blackmail her into being his mistress.

 Raven finds that she responds to Eric’s caresses, despite her initial distaste towards physical touch.
 Illogical as it seemed to me, Raven was so disturbed by the brutality perpetrated upon her sister that she vowed no man would ever touch her.
 Ironically, Crystal, the one who was violated, had an easy time finding healing through romantic and physical love.
 Ok, people react differently to trauma, and perhaps in the hands of a nuanced author, Raven’s survivor’s-guilt aversion to sex would have been a compelling part of her character.
 Alas, it isn’t.
 It’s just a plot contrivance to keep the hero and heroine from getting together.